alg/family_hut/README.md

 * Guest accounts with access to selected albums
 * RSS feed for the activity log
 * Email notifications
+* Hide posts over time (and have "show older" JS button that loads 10 more older posts)

 Requirements
 ============